MikeHughesKent/PyHoloscope/docs/source/inline.rst

 Inline Holography Using Holo Class
 ----------------------------------
 Inline Holography can be performed using the :doc:`holo` of PyHoloscope by setting ``mode = pyholoscope.INLINE``.
-This allows numerical refocusing using the angular spectrum method, as well as optional background subtraction, normalisation and windowing.
+This allows numerical refocusing using the angular spectrum or Fresnel propagator methods, as well as optional background subtraction, normalisation, windowing and autofocusing.
 See the `Holo class documentation <holo.html>`_ for a full list of methods and arguments.
 For code examples see the `Inline Holography Example <https://github.com/MikeHughesKent/PyHoloscope/blob/main/examples/inline_example.py>`_ or `Inline Holography Advanced Example <https://github.com/MikeHughesKent/PyHoloscope/blob/main/examples/inline_example_advanced.py>`_ on github.